piperpchem/piper/events.md

 June 11, 2-3pm EDT

-We will host a discussion of an article titled &ldquo;Alternative Assessment to Lab Reports: A Phenomenology Study of Undergraduate Biochemistry Students’ Perceptions of Interview Assessment&rdquo; (J. Chem.
+We will host a discussion of an article titled "Alternative Assessment to Lab Reports: A Phenomenology Study of Undergraduate Biochemistry Students’ Perceptions of Interview Assessment" (J. Chem.
 Educ., Burrows et al.).
 Please complete this form if you are interested in participating in this discussion: <https://forms.gle/Kcv2xNjGSTQL4sSD7>.
 Google calendar invitations will go out on June 7.

 ## ESCIP2024 Workshop: “Teaching scientific computing at the dawn of AI”